kamuridesu/kamubuilder/README.md

 - Shell (using Bourne shell, sh)
 - Pascal (using FPC)
 - Julia
+- Go (only run, maybe a hack for compiling soon)

 If you want to contribute and add support to more languages, feel free to do pull requests.